saptarshibasu/aws-study/README.md

   - Use appropriate volume types
   - Enhanced Networking feature can provide higher I/O performance and lower CPU utilization to the EC2 instance.
 However, HVM AMI instead of PV AMI is required
 * EBS can provide the lowest latency store to a single EC2 instance.
 EBS latency is lesser than S3 even with VPC endpoint
+* You can configure your AWS account to enforce the encryption of your EBS volumes and snapshots.
+Activating encryption by default has two effects:
+  * AWS encrypts new EBS volumes on launch
+  * AWS encrypts new copies of unencrypted snapshots
+* Encryption by default is a Region-specific setting.
+If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region
+* Newly created EBS resources are encrypted by your account's default customer master key (CMK) unless you specify a customer managed CMK in the EC2 settings or at launch
+* EBS encrypts your volume with a data key using the industry-standard AES-256 algorithm.
+Your data key is stored on-disk with your encrypted data, but not before EBS encrypts it with your CMK; it never appears on disk in plaintext
+* When you have access to both an encrypted and unencrypted volume, you can freely transfer data between them.
+EC2 carries out the encryption and decryption operations transparently
+*

 ## CloudWatch